Skip to content

 • Parkinson's disease

 Some studies suggest that changes in gut bacteria could play a role in these conditions.
+Latest findings suggest gut microbiota imbalances may precede neurological symptoms, offering a window for early intervention.
 However, more research is needed to understand how this works.

 It's essential to consult your doctor before making significant changes to your diet or taking new supplements.
 Medications, stress, sleep, and even where you live can affect your gut health, too.